One Two Three

 B: “Three”

-Once everyone has mastered that, the next step is that instead of saying “three”, that person should bend their knees.
-You should still clap your hands for the number “one”.
-This is a bit like trying to pat your head and rub your stomach at the same time – in fact, you could try that afterwards!
+Stage Three: Instead of saying “three”, bend your knees.
+(You still clap for number “one”.)
+It’s like trying to pat your head and rub your stomach at the same time – in fact, you can try that afterwards!

 A: CLAP